Wiring Switches to Light Bulbs: Formulae for and

-To prove the reverse inequalities, we take as our initial configuration the {\it even indicator vector} $e\in\F_2^n$ defined by $e_i=1$ when $i$ is even, and $e_i=0$ when $n$ is odd.
+To prove the reverse inequalities, the upper bounds, we take as our initial configuration the {\it even indicator vector} $e\in\F_2^n$ defined by $e_i=1$ when $i$ is even, and $e_i=0$ when $n$ is odd.
 We split the set of integers between $1$ and $n$ into pairs $\{2k-1,2k\}$, $1\le k\le n/2$, with $n$ being unpaired if $n$ is odd; corresponding to the pairs of integers, we have {\it pairs of rows} in the wiring matrix $W$ and {\it pairs of vertices}.
 For each proof of sharpness, we will define $W=(w_{i,j})$ such that $M(W,e)$ equals the desired lower bound.
 Pressing vertex $j$ has no effect on the pair of vertices $2k-1$ and $2k$ if $w_{2k-1,j}=w_{2k,j}=0$, and it toggles both of them if $w_{2k-1,j}=w_{2k,j}=1$.
 Since initially one vertex in each pair is lit, this remains true regardless of what vertices we press if the corresponding pair of rows are equal to each other (as will be the case for most pairs of rows).
-Thus, in calculating $M(W,e)$, we can ignore all pairs of equal rows, for which the corresponding vertex presses leaves the number of lit vertices unchanged, and we only have to consider the vertices that do not come in equal pairs.
+Thus, in calculating $M(W,e)$, we can ignore all pairs of equal rows, for which the corresponding vertex presses leaves the number of lit vertices unchanged, and we only have to consider the unpaired vertex, if present.